openradx/adit/README.md

 # TODO list

+-   Max batch size
+-   Fix message box
 -   Allow to retry a failed job / tasks
+-   Auto refresh pages of in progress jobs
 -   log debug -> info in connector also in production
--   Fix message box
 -   implement real \_download_study_move and not just do download_series_move
 -   Use LRU cache for dicom explorer / collector
--   Auto refresh pages of in progress jobs
 -   Continuous Mode
 -   Allow to pause a job (Status.PAUSED)
 -   Better scheduler (with day in week and times)